jeswinbenedict/lix/README.md

 ## Developer

 **Jeswin**
-Flutter Developer · Tamil Nadu, India
+Flutter Developer · Madurai, Tamil Nadu, India

 LIX was built with a clear purpose — to make entertainment discovery feel personal, inclusive, and intelligent.
 In a world where most platforms optimise for the majority, LIX is built for everyone.
 Every language supported, every mood considered, every user seen.